Seatis/my-teaching-materials/workshop/hardware/I2C-communication/README.md

 ## Materials & Resources
 ### Environment
 - Make sure that Atmel Studio is installed on your machine
-- Make sure that Data Visualizer plugin installed in Atmel Studio
+- Make sure that Data Visualizer plugin working correctly in Atmel Studio

 ### Training